 - 1. Insert a charged battery or plug the computer into external power. - 2.
-Exit Hibernation by briefly pressing the power button.
+Exit Hibernation by briefly sliding the power switch to the right.

 Calibrating a battery

 Calibrate a battery under the following conditions:

 - When battery charge displays seem inaccurate - When you observe a significant change in battery run time